General and Legal Information

 Accessibility all depends on the information and the situation that it applies to.
 Most accessibility issues revolve around websites as it is the primary form of information, but it also applies to the technology used to access the information or applications and documents that need to be accessed.

 The primary standard for websites based on WC3 consortium's Web Content Accessibility Guidelines (WCAG) 2.0 Standards (opens new window).
 In these guidelines, there are 3 levels of standards referred to as Level A, Level AA and Level AAA.
-In order for a district's website to be considered "accessible", it must past the WCAG 2.0 Level AA standards (the 2.0 represents the AA standards).
+In order for a district's website to be considered "accessible", it must pass the WCAG 2.0 Level AA standards (the 2.0 represents the AA standards).
 The AA standards incorporate all standards from Level A and Level AA.
 The complete list of WCAG 2.0 standards can be overwhelming.
-Fortunately there is help in reviewing these standards through various software that will check your websites.
+Fortunately, there is help in reviewing these standards through various software that will check your websites.

 Documents must also meet the WCAG 2.0 standards.
 Most people think that documents and websites are different.
 However, they share many of the same characteristics as website pages.
 The same principals can be applied.